 Your Essential Guide To Herbal and Natural Stress Relief

-Although there have been many claims about the benefits of certain natural supplements, the only ones that I feel confident recommending as having some ‘effect’ in helping to reduce anxiety and keep you calm are;
+There have been many claims in recent years about the benefits of certain natural supplements.
+In this article I will be discussing the ones that I feel confident recommending as having some ‘effect’ in helping to reduce anxiety and keep you calm.

 Lemon Balm has been shown to be effective at diminishing stress for short periods of time.
 Research has found that this supplement can induce a feeling of calmness for up to 6 hours in subjects with no apparent negative side effects.